WHAT IS SINPO CODE ???????????????

 S (Signal strength)

-The relative strength of the transmission.
+The relative strength of the

-Interference from other stations on the same or adjacent frequencies.
+Interference from other stations on

-N (Noise
+N (Noise)

-The amount of atmospheric or man-made noise.
+The amount of atmospheric or

-Whether the signal is steady or fades from time to time.
+Whether the signal is steady or

 O (Overall merit)

-An overall score for the listening experience under these conditions.
+An overall score for the listening

 Examples of SINPO code applied

-The SINPO code in normal use consists of the 5 rating numbers listed without the letters, as in the examples below:
+In responding to a shortwave reception, the SINPO indicates to the transmitting station the overall quality of the reception.The SINPO code in normal use consists of the 5 rating numbers listed without the letters, as in the examples below:

 54555 - This indicates a relatively clear reception, with only slight interference; however, nothing that would significantly degrade the listening experience.